How To Enjoy Bucharest In Winter – 26 Things To Do When It Snows & Is Cold

 Photo Credit: Ramada Plaza by Wyndham Bucharest

-Ramada Plaza Bucharest offers excellent accommodation options in Bucharest, offering free WiFi, complimentary breakfast, and free access to the on-site spa equipped with a heated indoor pool, a dry and wet sauna, an aerobics room, a spinning center, and an extensive fitness area.
+Ramada Plaza Bucharest offers excellent accommodation options in Bucharest.
+It offers free WiFi, complimentary breakfast, and free access to the on-site spa, which is equipped with a heated indoor pool, a dry and wet sauna, an aerobics room, a spinning center, and an extensive fitness area.
 There are also two restaurants on-site.

 Move This Adventure To Your Inbox & Get An Instant Freebie